neoforged/.github/primers/1.21.11/index.md

     - `tripwire` -> `tripwireMovingBlock`
 - `net.minecraft.client.renderer.texture`
     - `AbstractTexture#setUseMipmaps` is removed
-    - `MipmapGenerator#generateMipLevels` now takes in the name of the texture and a `MipmapStrategy` to determine how a specific texture should be mip mapped
+    - `MipmapGenerator#generateMipLevels` now takes in the name of the texture, a `MipmapStrategy` to determine how a specific texture should be mip mapped, and a `float` for the alpha cutoff bias
     - `MipmapStrategy` - A enum defines the strategies used when constructing a mipmap for a texture.
     - `OverlayTexture#setupOverlayColor`, `teardownOverlayColor` replaced by `getTextureView`, not one-to-one
-    - `SpriteContents` now takes in a `MipmapStrategy` to determine how a specific texture should be mip mapped
+    - `SpriteContents` now takes in an optional `TextureMetadataSection` to determine the sprite's metadata
         - `UBO_SIZE` - The uniform buffer object size of the sprite contents.
         - `createTicker` -> `createAnimationState`, not one-to-one
         - `uploadFirstFrame` no longer takes in the texture `int`s, instead a mip level `int`